cleveland-metroparks/GIS-Update/README.md

 ## Major themes and developments
 * Land Protection Server now available to nearly all NR staff for review.
 Reviews due end of November
-* Cleveland Metroparks App RFP review ongoing
+* Cleveland Metroparks App RFP review complete
-* ADA Transition Plan annual update underway
 * Updates to Cleveland Metroparks App to improve flow between search and map deployed to web, soon deployed to app store
-* Last call for Pathfinder updates

 ## Tom